 As we pulled up to the airport curb, I thanked him for the lift and wished him luck in his business.The Author About an hour later I boarded my plane to Cairns.
 I pulled out my Kindle and picked up where I left off in reading Chris Guillebeau’s new book, “Born for This: How to Find the Work You Were Meant to Do.”
 In a way, this book is similar to The Alchemist, except that it’s non-fiction and filled with actionable advice on how to go about finding your “Personal Legend” from a successful entrepreneur.

-I got completely sucked into the chapter, not even realizing the plane had taken off until a flight attendant asked, “Beverage or food for purchase?”
+I got completely sucked into the chapter, not even realizing the plane had taken off until a flight attendant asked, “Would you like a beverage?”

-The chapter I was reading was about not getting stuck by thinking you have to do what you’ve always done, what you earned a degree in, or what experience is listed on your resume.
+The chapter I was reading was about not getting stuck by thinking you have to do what you’ve always done, what you earned a degree in, or the experience listed on your resume.

 That man described his journey as a “spiritual path as much as a career one,” where he “adopted a view of accepting life in its present state, always seeking to improve but refusing to get hung up on the pursuit of money or status.”